 In many Bible translations, the heading of this particular tale in Genesis reads somewhat mystifyingly: “Jacob Wrestles With God.”
 The text itself sheds little light on such a stunning proposition.
 A ‘man’, we are told, wrestles with Jacob overnight.
 Who this man is, and where he comes from, we are not told.

 We read that this man is on the verge of losing his wrestling match with Jacob.
 But incredibly, on realising his impending loss, he is able to simply reach out, touch Jacob’s hip, and dislocate it!
 It’s clear right away, then, that this mysterious wrestler is not just any normal man.

 So, on realising the immense power wielded by this peculiar being, our friend Jacob — always the opportunist! — demands a blessing from him.

-In response, he gives Jacob a new name.
-No longer Jacob, he is now to be called Israel.
+In response, he gives Jacob a new name: Israel.
 His reasoning: “Because you have struggled with God and humans and have overcome.”

 Jacob’s blessing: a new identity

 Names have great significance in ancient Hebrew culture.
 Do you remember the story of how Jacob initially received his name?
 Fighting with his twin brother in his mother’s womb, he was born grasping onto Esau’s heel.
 It seems that even in birth, he was desperately trying to assert himself.
 And so he was christened Jacob, which in Hebrew literally translates as “he grasps the heel”.

 Figuratively, though, we can translate the word Jacob to mean “the deceiver”.
 And indeed, Jacob comes to live up to this title.
 He conspires with his mother, firstly to deceive his elder brother, then his father Isaac, fraudulently obtaining the birthright and the blessing that rightfully should belong to Esau.